dcvii/ripper/doc/to_run.md

 ### step seven - import user & role information

-## scenario B - schema selection
+## scenario B - schema by schema

 ### step one - get\_schemata.py
-This proc will run similarly to get_schema above but will generate separate scripts for each of the
+This proc will run similarly to get_schema above but will generate separate scripts for each of the schemas in the database.
+In this case, when you execute the runners, you will have to enter the schema as a parameter and data will then be exported for that schema alone.